rubenahrens/bike-rental-extended/README.md

 * JDK version 11 or up
 * Maven 3.8.6 (although you can use the Maven Wrapper from the workspace)

-Sometimes, just letting the IDE build the project is siffucient.
+Sometimes, just letting the IDE build the project is sufficient.
 Some people have reported that the UI doesn't build correctly in that case.
-To be sure, you can run a `mvn package` to buld the whold project.
+To be sure, you can run a `mvn package` to build the whole project.

 ## Install Axon Server

 First, you need Axon Server.
-It's free, and powerful.
+It's free and powerful.

 ### Using Docker
 If you use Docker, simply run:

 `docker run -d --name axonserver -p 8024:8024 -p 8124:8124 -e AXONIQ_AXONSERVER_DEVMODE_ENABLED=true -e AXONIQ_AXONSERVER_STANDALONE=true axoniq/axonserver`

-Not all parameters are mandatory, but these setting will run Axon Server in Developer Mode and initialize it immediately as a standalone node (meaning no clustering, which is paid feature).
+Not all parameters are mandatory, but these settings will run Axon Server in Developer Mode and initialize it immediately as a standalone node (meaning no clustering, which is a paid feature).

 ### Regular download
 You can also download Axon Server as an executable jar file from [AxonIQ download page](https://www.axoniq.io/download).